SJSU-CS-systems-group/piman/monitoring/README.md

 3. For more information on how to set up your panel, consult [this link](https://grafana.com/docs/grafana/latest/panels/add-a-panel/).

 ## Future Improvements
-- Make a script to automate setting up files and services on all the pis, setting up the monitoring client service, and setting up the grafana.py service.
-This could also include an automated install of grafana.
 - Add a table of contents and links to this README.